Photo from Pexels | Pixabay

 Also, the matters contained in the following were written in accordance with the law, rules, and jurisprudence prevailing at the time of writing and posting, and do not include any future developments on the subject matter under discussion.

-When investing in a property, giving careful consideration on ownership structure could prove to be crucial.
-Buying directly the property, or setting up a corporation to buy the property, may have its own advantages and disadvantages.
-Needless to say, one has to weigh on its upsides and downsides before deciding to buy, because investing in properties could cost quite a buck.
-Thus, it is best to have an informed choice before making such purchase.
+When investing in a property, careful consideration of the ownership structure is crucial.
+Buying the property directly or through a corporation each has its own advantages and disadvantages.
+Needless to say, it is important to weigh these pros and cons before making a decision, as property investment can involve a significant financial commitment.
+Thus, it is best to have an informed choice before making such a purchase.

 Advantages of ownership through a corporation